harshvardhaniimi/personal-website/content/blog/2021-06-19-understanding-profits-of-non-profits/index.md

 ---
 title: Understanding Profits of Non-profits
 subtitle: What to do with IIM Indore’s capital fund of Rs 500 crore?
+summary: Non-profits do end up with more capital than they need.
+What kind of earnings redistribution system do they need?
 author: Harshvardhan
 date: '2020-03-07'
 slug: []